Effects of intercomponent couplings on the appearance of time-reversal symmetry breaking fermion quadrupling state in two-component London models: Details of the Monte Carlo simulations

 In the case where $e \neq 0$, we locates the $U(1)$ superconducting transition by computing the dual stiffness \cite{Motrunich2008, Herland2013, Carlstrom2015, Grinenko2021_state}, that accounts for the onset of the SC state by measuring the Meissner effect:

 We compute the dual stiffness in the $z$ direction at the smallest relevant wave vector in the $x$ direction, i.e. $\mathbf{q}_\mathrm{min}^x = (2\pi/L, 0, 0)$.
 In what follows, we denote $\rho^z(\mathbf{q}_\mathrm{min}^x)$ simply as $\rho$.
 This observable accounts for the long-range fluctuations of the magnetic field, suppressed in the superconducting phase and finite in the normal phase.
 Thus, contrarily to the superfluid stiffness, it is expected to be zero in the superconducting phase and non-zero in the normal one.
-Finally, since at the $U(1)$ critical point it scales as $1/L$, at $T=T_c$, $L\rho$ is an universal quantity.
-We thus use finite-size crossings of $L\rho$, extrapolated to the thermodynamic limit, in order to locate superconducting transitions.
+Finally, we use finite-size crossings of $L\rho$, extrapolated to the thermodynamic limit, in order to locate superconducting transitions.